 My eyes stayed focused on my mom, because for some reason I was nervous to look down at my feet.
 As if she would discover where I’ve been, if I’d been anywhere at all.

-“They look perfect on you.
-But you might want to freshen yourself up a little before we go.”
+“They look perfect on you.”
 She brought her hands to her mouth slowly grazing her fingers with her upper teeth.
 She tended to do that when she was observing or trying to wrap her mind around something.

 “Okay mom, I will.
 Thanks!”
 I tried to cut her off from her intense stare before she asked me any more questions that I wasn’t sure how I would begin to answer.